-Hear how Covid-19 has disrupted the startup world – TechCrunch
+Hear how COVID-19 has disrupted the startup world – TechCrunch

 What early-stage startup founder wouldn’t love to have a crystal ball?
 Especially now with a pandemic wreaking economic uncertainty across industries in every corner of the world.

 We don’t have mystical powers, but we do have the next best thing, and it’s available exclusively to early-stage founders exhibiting in Digital Startup Alley at Disrupt 2020.
-Sign up today for our interactive webinar, COVID-19’s Impact on the Startup World scheduled for August 19 at 1pm PT/ 4pm ET.
+Sign up today for our interactive webinar, COVID-19’s Impact on the Startup World, scheduled for August 19th at 1pm PT/ 4pm ET.

 What does the future of work look like?
 In what ways will startups need to adapt, and how can they course-correct both during and after COVID-19?
 These are some of the challenging topics our expert panel will address, and they’ll take questions from the viewing audience, too.

 Which brilliant minds will offer their perspective, tips and advice?
 None other than Nicola Corzine, executive director of the Nasdaq Entrepreneurship Center and Cameron Stanfill, a VC analyst at PitchBook.
-Jon Shieber, a TechCrunch writer who covers Venture Capital and Private Equity investments will moderate the conversation.
+Jon Shieber, a TechCrunch writer who covers venture capital and private equity investments will moderate the conversation.
 It’s an interactive webinar, folks, so don’t be shy — bring your questions, comments and ideas to the table.

 If you haven’t purchased a Disrupt Digital Startup Alley Package, go grab yours now.
 You’ll be able to attend this webinar and the next one, too (more on that in a minute).
 But here’s the most important part — you’ll showcase your tech, talent and products to thousands of Disrupt attendees from around the world.
-Boost your brand recognition, connect with potential customers, partners, investors, media and other influencers across the startup ecosystem.
+Boost your brand recognition, and connect with potential customers, partners, investors, media and other influencers across the startup ecosystem.
 You never know who you’ll meet exhibiting in the Alley or where a chance connection might lead.

 “Exhibiting in Startup Alley gave our company and technology invaluable exposure to potential customers and partners that we would not have met otherwise.
 A company that does 15 billion in annual sales thinks our tech is a fit for their ecosystem, and we’re excited to continue building that relationship.” — Joel Neidig, founder of SIMBA Chain.

-Now that you’re all set with you Digital Startup Alley exhibitor pass, circle August 26 on your calendar for the final webinar we scheduled for exhibitors’ edification.
+Now that you’re all set with your Digital Startup Alley exhibitor pass, circle August 26 on your calendar for the final webinar we scheduled for exhibitors’ edification.

 August 26 — Fundraising and Hiring Best Practices

 Moderated by TC’s Natasha Mascarenhas, panelists Sarah Kunst (Cleo Capital) and Brett Berson (First Round Capital) discuss two essential topics for startup success.
-Securing funding may feel like the hardest part of growing a startup but hiring the right people ain’t no walk in the park either.
+Securing funding may feel like the hardest part of growing a startup, but hiring the right people ain’t no walk in the park either.
 You need to get a handle on both areas, and these folks can help you do just that.

 Exhibitors, sign up for the August 19 webinar, COVID-19’s Impact on the Startup World.
-And to the rest of the early-stage startup founders out there —don’t miss your chance to be an exhibitor at Disrupt 2020 — buy a Disrupt Digital Startup Alley Package today.
+And to the rest of the early-stage startup founders out there — don’t miss your chance to be an exhibitor at Disrupt 2020 — buy a Disrupt Digital Startup Alley Package today.

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.